 Etc.

-As others (e.g., Newell; Platt; Yarkoni; etc.) have pointed out, there a times in a field when weak ‘qualitative’ tests like those in the first two bullet points cannot anymore forcefully advance theory.
+As others (e.g., Newell; Platt; Yarkoni; etc.) have pointed out, there are times in a field when weak ‘qualitative’ tests like those in the first two bullet points cannot anymore forcefully advance theory.
 Yet, as recent reviews have outlined, most previous work presents tests like those in bullet 2 (qualitatively contrasting two exposure conditions, or qualitatively showing that listeners with different prior experience perceive the same stimulus differently).

 Those types of studies provided important proofs of concepts that distributional learning is broadly compatible with the available data.
 They do, however, provide rather weak tests of the hypothesis that distributional learning is the core mechanism underlying rapid changes in speech perception (a hypothesis that has been explicitly called into question).
 No study we know of (including those mentioned by the reviewers) tests findings of type 4 or 5—i.e., tests that actually assess to what extent changes in listeners’ perception are quantitatively explained by the phonetic distributions in the relevant input.
 Such tests of quantitative predictions are, however, crucial.
 Even if one—on contrast to recent reviews of the field—were to take for granted that adaptive speech perception relies on distributional learning, the existing evidence would leave open whether distributional learning can actually explain a non-trivial amount of variance in participants’ adaptive—as would be expected if distributional learning is the core mechanism underlying adaptive speech perception.
 The study we present takes an important step towards addressing this question: at least for the type of exposure and type of stimuli we tested, we find that distributional learning provides a very good model of adaptive speech perception (R2 > 96%).